louisbichard/notes/Revision/Cryptography/exam-questions.md

 ####Assume in the plaintext there is a block of text that appears several times.
 Discuss whether this fact will reflect in the ciphertext for this mode

 ####Discuss whether this mode is suitable for producing a MAC (Message Authentication Code).
 In the affirmative case explain how is the MAC obtained.

+### Explain how a message authentication code (MAC) can be created using AES in CBC mode.
+Why is this mode suitable for creating a MAC?